annagzowska/Front-end/README.md

 # JavaScript
-some scripts written by me in JavaScript
+some scripts written by me in pure JavaScript and few using jQuery